Can You Link Up With Treewidth?: Computing Linkages

-In the next step, we consider all collections $Q$ of $\mathcal{P}$ with multiplicity at most $t$.\footnote{This means that each path $P$ appears at most $t$ times in $Q$} We check if $Q$ defines an uncongested $M$-linkage in $H \ootimes J_t$ using the following subroutine.
+In the next step, we consider all multisets $Q$ over $\mathcal{P}$ with multiplicity at most $t$.\footnote{This means that each path $P$ appears at most $t$ times in $Q$.} We check if $Q$ defines an uncongested $M$-linkage in $H \boxtimes K_t$ using the following subroutine.